Designing and leading a multilingual, mobile-first wedding website

 These early conversations and research gave me the green light — and the roadmap — to design something culturally aware, guest-friendly, and genuinely useful.

-Mapping the wedding guest experience
+1. Mapping the wedding guest experience

 International guests don’t just need a simple wedding website.
 They need a smooth, culturally aware journey from the invite to “It was remarkable your wedding” by checking the pictures after the event.
 So, I mapped out every key touchpoint to see where extra care was needed.
 The result became the backbone of an information system that tied it all together — with the website as the central hub.

-Designing the guest management system
+1. Designing the multi-management system

 To keep both guests and suppliers on the same page, I mapped out exactly who needed what — from guest details for vendors to travel info for attendees.
 This visual system became my blueprint for managing the entire end-to-end experience, making a long-distance wedding feel a lot closer and easier to plan.